 Looking to boost your local knowledge of this magical country?
-Take a look at these 19 interesting facts about Cook Islands!
+Take a look at these 19 fun facts about Cook Islands!

 - Cook Islands is an archipelago of 15 islands in the South Pacific Ocean.